How to Clean Your Polycarbonate Roof

 Leaves, sticks and other forms of debris can build up on your roof over time throughout the year.
 This is especially true during the autumn and winter months when trees shed their summer leaves.

-How to Clear Your Polycarbonate Roof Sheets?
+How to Clean Your Polycarbonate Roof Sheets

-- Remove Any Large Debris
+Remove Any Large Debris

 The first step is to remove large pieces of debris such as leaves and sticks.
 You can do this with a leaf blower or a household broom.
 Do ensure that you’re gentle enough not to pierce or scratch your polycarbonate panels, as this can damage the coating used to maximise their longevity or even cause leaks in future.

-- Check Your Guttering
+Check Your Guttering

 As you begin washing your conservatory roof, dirty water and small pieces of debris will flow into your guttering system.
 Be sure to clear your gutters beforehand and detach any water collection unit.
 This will save you time later and prevent any pressure being placed on filtration systems.

-- Mix Mild Soap and Lukewarm Water
+Mix Mild Soap and Lukewarm Water - Don't Use Abrasive Scourers

-Strong detergents will damage the coating on your polycarbonate sheets, and should be avoided.
+Strong detergents and harsh scourers may damage the coating on your polycarbonate sheets, and should be avoided.
 Instead, use a mild soap that contains no harsh or abrasive chemicals.
 If you’re unsure, always contact the manufacturer.
 Mix this soap with lukewarm water to help break down tough dirt.
+Use a soft, gentle sponge

-- Change Your Water and Rinse Your Sponge Regularly
+Change Your Water and Rinse Your Sponge Regularly

-- Check Your Guttering, Again
+Check Your Guttering, Again

 It’s important to cast an eye over your guttering for a final time to ensure that no dirty water or debris has caused a blockage.
 This is also a great opportunity to make sure your guttering isn’t leaking anywhere.
 Don’t forget to reattach any water collection unit.